 i=1 j=1

-which results in a nice linerization of the complex looking likelihood that we started with.
-But, the more complicated issue is on the construction of the joint prior distribution.
-Constructing joint prior distributions directly is typically not possible outside of special cases (e.g, normal-gamma conjugate prior in normal theory multiple linear regression) in multiparameter problems.
+which results in a nice linearization of the complex looking likelihood based on matrices that we started with in line 1 of Equation (q).
+But, the more complicated issue is the construction of the joint prior distribution.
+Constructing joint prior distributions directly in multiparameter problems is typically not possible outside of special cases (e.g, normal-gamma conjugate prior in normal theory multiple linear regression) in multiparameter problems.

 In multiparameter problems, a common method for building the join prior distribution is to construct the prior hierarchically.
 The hierarchical prior for factor models can be constructed by decomposing the prior into parameter groups that can defensibly be independent or at least conditionally independent.
 A potential decomposition is to have independent groups for factor loadings (Λ), item intercepts (τ ), and error (co)variances (Θ), then group the factor scores (η), factor intercepts (κ), and factor covariance matrix (Φ) together.
 The later grouping can be structured where the factor scores distribution is conditional on the factor intercept and factor covariance matrix priors.
 The decomposed